Svalbard: Politics

 Since 2002, Longyearbyen Community Council has had many of the same responsibilities of a municipality, including utilities, education, cultural facilities, fire department, roads, and ports.
 No care or nursing services are available, nor are welfare payments available.
 Norwegian residents retain pension and medical rights through their mainland municipalities.
 The hospital is part of University Hospital of North Norway, while the airport is operated by state-owned Avinor.
 Ny-Ålesund and Barentsburg remain company towns with all infrastructure owned by Kings Bay and Arktikugol.
 Other public offices with presence on Svalbard are the Norwegian Directorate of Mining, the Norwegian Polar Institute, the Norwegian Tax Administration, and the Church of Norway.
 Svalbard is subordinate to Nord-Troms District Court and Hålogaland Court of Appeal, both in Tromsø.

 Although Norway is part of the European Economic Area (EEA) and the Schengen Agreement, Svalbard is not part of the Schengen Area or the EEA.
 Non-EU and non-Nordic Svalbard residents do not need Schengen visas for Svalbard itself, but those travelling via mainland Norway require visas to pass through Norway.
 People without a source of income can be rejected by the governor.

 No one is required to have a visa or residence permit on Svalbard.
 Regardless of citizenship, persons can live and work in Svalbard indefinitely.
 The Svalbard Treaty grants treaty nationals equal right of abode as Norwegian nationals.
 So far, non-treaty nationals have been admitted visa-free as well.
 While there is no visa requirement, everyone must meet certain requirements in order to stay in Svalbard.
-These requirements are governed by a separate policy called “Regulations relating to rejection and expulsion of persons from Svalbard”.
+These requirements are governed by a separate policy called "Regulations relating to rejection and expulsion of persons from Svalbard".
 Among the requirements is that residents must have the means to be able to reside on Svalbard.
 These requirements apply to both foreigners and Norwegian citizens, and the Governor of Svalbard may reject persons who do not meet the requirements.
 Russia retains a consulate in Barentsburg.

-In September 2010, a treaty was made between Russia and Norway fixing the boundary between the Svalbard archipelago and the Novaya Zemlya archipelago.
+In September 2010, a treaty was signed between Russia and Norway fixing the boundary between the Svalbard archipelago and the Novaya Zemlya archipelago.
 Increased interest in petroleum exploration in the Arctic raised interest in a resolution of the dispute.
 The agreement takes into account the relative positions of the archipelagos, rather than being based simply on northward extension of the continental border of Norway and Russia.